 The transport team easily loaded Dakota into a crate and then into the transport van.
-They were off on a 19-hour drive from Olympia, Washington to Wellington, CO where Dakota would have a full veterinary examination and his neuter surgery.
+They were off on a nineteen-hour drive from Olympia, Washington to Wellington, Colorado, where Dakota would have a full veterinary examination and his neuter surgery.
 He was a great traveler.
-He slept, ate snacks and was curious about his surroundings.
+He slept, ate snacks, and was curious about his surroundings.

 Oftentimes, part of getting a new home at W.O.L.F. may also include getting a new name to celebrate a new life.
 After receiving numerous suggestions from W.O.L.F.’s social media followers, the young wolf dog was renamed Takoda.
-It means “friend to everyone” which is so fitting for the new boy.
+It means “friend to everyone,” which is so fitting for this boy.
 He is very social and friendly, and he enjoys meeting new people and getting lots of attention.

-Kira was moved into a new enclosure and Takoda was brought in on a leash.
-There was no fence in between them and both Kira and Takoda were more interested in sniffing the enclosure than interacting with each other.
-When they did interact it was still standoffish and slightly aggressive but nothing like we had seen through the fence.
-Then all of a sudden, a switch seemed to flip for Kira and she started dropping into a play bow and racing around the enclosure.
-This caused a 180 degree turn in Takoda’s behavior as well and he immediately wanted to join in the game.
-The change was so dramatic that the keepers felt it was okay to let Takoda off the leash and the two raced around the enclosure playing nonstop for the next 30 minutes before collapsing next to each other to take a nap.
+Kira was moved into a new enclosure, and Takoda was brought in on a leash.
+There was no fence in between them, and both Kira and Takoda were more interested in sniffing the enclosure than interacting with each other.
+When they did interact, it was still standoffish and slightly aggressive but nothing like we had seen through the fence.
+Then all of a sudden, a switch seemed to flip for Kira, and she started dropping into a play bow and racing around the enclosure.
+This caused a 180-degree turn in Takoda’s behavior as well, and he immediately wanted to join in the game.
+The change was so dramatic that the keepers felt it was okay to let Takoda off the leash, and the two raced around the enclosure, playing nonstop for the next thirty minutes before collapsing next to each other to take a nap.

 Since that day, the two have been inseparable balls of energy.
 They are constantly wrestling and playing chase around their habitat or running the fence line with their neighbors.
 We are so happy that the two of them became best friends.